🚚 Same day dispatch before 2pm (business days). See rates here. Have a question? ☎️ 1300 783 113

 What is subclade K influenza?

-Subclade K is a newly identified genetic subgroup of the influenza A (H3N2) virus — one of the main strains responsible for seasonal flu each year.
+Subclade K is the latest identified genetic subgroup of the influenza A (H3N2) virus — one of the main strains responsible for seasonal flu each year.

 H3N2 has been circulating in humans for decades, but like all influenza viruses, it constantly changes through small genetic mutations.
 When enough of these changes accumulate, scientists classify the virus into new subgroups or “subclades.”
 Subclade K is simply the latest version within this ongoing evolutionary process.